Key Points

 Tips to promote safe kneading behavior

-Most cats use kneading for relaxation, and to show contentment and comfort.
+Most cats use kneading for relaxation and to show contentment.
 If your cat uses their claws too much, it can leave snags in your clothing, favorite pillow, or comforter.
 It can also hurt!

 If kneading is becoming a problem, follow these steps to discourage a kneading session.

 Never discipline your cat for instinctual behavior.
-Cats are born needing to knead, and the urge may never goes away.
+Cats are born needing to knead (you could say they have a need for knead), and the urge may never go away.
 Using harsh discipline methods will only damage your relationship.

 Clip your cat’s nails.
 When your cat’s claws are not razor sharp, kneading won’t cause as much damage.
 This behavior is much more tolerable if you regularly trim your cat’s claws.